SkylerTyler1337/ParaPGM-V1/README.md

 You can see the format of the repository [here] [4] or [here] [3].
 Those steps are pretty easy and no modifications should be needed to setup your server, as the map.xml is read just like PGM would!

+The maps repository should be a folder named 'maps' in the root of the server folder.
+(This is the same location as the server jar.)

 [1]: http://scrimmage1.teamloading.com/craftbukkit.jar "SportBukkit"
 [2]: http://scrimmage1.teamloading.com/dom4j.jar "dom4j"
 [3]: https://maps.oc.tc/ "Overcast Maps"